CrimsonGlacier/DockerMSSQLPageCounter/README.md

 instructions:

-Download the github repo as a zip and unpack it to your desired location navigate to \DockerMSSQLPageCounter-main\SQL
+Download the github repo as a zip and unpack it to your desired location, navigate to \DockerMSSQLPageCounter-main\SQL
   Open the dockerfile and modify the SA_PASSWORD environmental variable to a password of your choosing that follows the following constraints:
   	At least 8 characters including uppercase, lowercase letters, base-10 digits and/or non-alphanumeric symbols.